 There is nothing more striking in Hanoi than looking down Trang Tien Street and seeing the Hanoi Opera House standing strong at the end.
 Built by the French in 1911, and renovated in the late 1990s, this is an incredible building.
 The facade is colonial French with pillars and balconies overlooking the city center.
-The 900-seat opera house plays host to visiting foreign performances as well as Vietnamese symphonies.
+The opera house plays host to visiting foreign performances as well as Vietnamese symphonies.

 The resting place of the remarkable revolutionary Ho Chi Minh, this monumental mausoleum stands at the same place where the then-President read the Declaration of Independence.
 The glorious centerpiece of Ba Dinh Square, the mausoleum boasts an architecture which is a skillful melange of both modernist as well as traditional Vietnamese styles.
 Inside, the mortal remains of the great politician are placed in a glass case amidst much protection.
-One of the most precious landmarks of Hanoi, this mausoleum proffers an increasingly somber experience, lending deep insights into the legacy the man has left behind, setting a striking example, not just for the country, but for the entire world.
+One of the most precious landmarks of Hanoi, this mausoleum proffers a somber experience, lending deep insights into the legacy the man has left behind, setting a striking example, not just for the country, but for the entire world.
 Cradled in the spiritual center of Vietnamese Independence, the mausoleum features a quiet line that forms to view 'Uncle Ho's' body, which is a vision of sheer respect and dignity.
 Sitting in front of Ho's stilt house, this moving mausoleum is one of the priceless possessions of the city.

 St. Joseph's Cathedral, which anchors one of Hanoi's most touristy streets, offers a glimpse into a bygone era.
 Speckles of light still dance through stained glass work, leaving a kaleidoscope of color on the towers, which stretch toward the sky.
 Its doors first swung open in 1886, during the earliest days of colonial rule, and the cathedral still holds mass twice daily.
 During other hours, visitors can enter through a door on the side of the cathedral.